Veto vs Multifactor

 Frequently asked questions

-Are these really different categories?
+Are these different control points?

-Which is better for autonomous AI agents?
+Which fits autonomous AI agents?

 Can I use Multifactor for account access and Veto for action control?